gld1982ltd/arch-packages/README.md

-# pkgbuilds
-pkgbuilds for packages I maintain on the aur
+packages I maintain on the aur